InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 hierarchical way and this is how this is expected to work for others willing so scale in the hierarchy.

-However, Inner source aims at fostering developers to developers relationships (D2D) and not manager to manager (M2M) relationships as this delays the development process and decision making at the technical level.
+However, InnerSource aims at fostering developers to developers relationships (D2D) and not manager to manager (M2M) relationships as this delays the development process and decision making at the technical level.